Birdoswald

-Birdoswald is a former farm in the civil parish of Waterhead in the English county of Cumbria (formerly in Cumberland).
+Birdoswald is a former farm in the civil parish of Waterhead in the English county of Cumbria.
 It stands on the site of the Roman fort of Banna.

 Middle Ages

 Birdoswald first appears in the written record in 1211 when Walter de Beivin was farming the property, then part of the Barony of Gilsland.
 He gave land in the area to Lanercost Priory and his nephew Ralph de Birdoswald indicating he had a house there.
 It was a convenient location, for the thick stone walls of the old Roman fort subsequently provided protection for generations of farmers in a Scottish border area that remained marginal and dangerous territory.
 By 1425, the farm was in the hands of the Vaux family who were probably the builders of a large pele tower found during excavation.
 The old Roman west gate was also still in use at this time, but it had collapsed by the end of the century.